Using the image cutout tool with DP0.2¶

 Figure 5: The $g-r$ versus $u-g$ color of all objects (blue) and color-selected LBG candidates (orange), with the box defining LBG candidates marked with black dashed lines.

 Some fraction of the orange LBG candidates might be interlopers, entering the selection box for various reasons (e.g. photometric scatter).
 The next two cells below will plot image cutouts of each LBG candidate for visual inspection.
-Since this is a simulated dataset, the first cell performs query3
+Since this is a simulated dataset, the first cell performs query3 to the TAP service to pull the intrinsic redshift ts_redshift for each object from the truth table.
+This will be used to compare with the expected redshift $z\sim3$ of selected objects in the image cutout captions (see DP0.2 Tutorial Notebook 08 for more information on truth tables).

 To limit the compute time (dominated by creating the cutouts), select just the first 5 galaxy candidates among the sample.
-This number can be altered using n_plot
+This number can be altered using n_plot.

 n_plot = 5